-Sam Burd provides engineering individually or access to a team who have provided a broad range of engineering services over the past 20 years.
+Sam Burd provides engineering individually or managing others to develop state-of-the-art multidisciplinary systems for a variety of industries..
 Sam has a degree in Mechanical Engineering, developed numerous medical & biotech products, was a registered Professional Engineer in California for over 20 years, and earned 19 patents.
-Over the years, Sam has built up a team and continues to manage engineers developing state-of-the-art multidisciplinary systems for a variety of industries.
-The team of engineers has developed and supported production of systems all the way from million parts per year disposables to microprocessor controlled capital equipment.
+Sam has developed and supported production of systems all the way from million parts per year disposables to microprocessor controlled capital equipment.

 Basic Mechanical Engineering